Knot cobordisms, bridge index, and torsion in Floer homology: Generalized torsion orders

 First, note that, by construction, $s+2\lfloor(p-s)/2\rfloor$ of the tubes occur fully in the $\ws$-subregion, and $t+2\lfloor (q-t)/2\rfloor$ tubes occur fully in the $\zs$-subregion.
 If $p-s$ and $q-t$ are both even, then Equation~\eqref{eq:G=upvqG0} follows from Lemma~\ref{lem:stabilization}.
 If $p-s$ and $q-t$ are both odd, then there are exactly two tubes which are not fully in the $\ws$-subregion, or in the $\zs$-subregion.
 Using Lemma~\ref{lem:stabilization} to remove the $p+q-2$ tubes which are fully in the $\ws$-subregion or the $\zs$-subregion, it remains to show Equation~\eqref{eq:G=upvqG0} when $p=q=1$ and $s=t=0$.
 The dividing set of $\cG$ is shown in Figure~\ref{fig:9}.

 Let $\hat{D}\subset \cG_0$ denote a disk which contains the 4 feet of the two tubes, and also intersects the dividing set of $\cG_0$ in a single arc.
+We may pick $\hat{D}$ to consist of the product of a subarc of $K_0$, containing the 4 feet of the tubes, and a sub-interval of $[0,1]$.
 Let $\gamma$ be a path in $\hat{D}$ connecting a foot of one tube to a foot of the other tube.
-Choose disks $D_1$, $D_2 \subset \cG_0$ corresponding to the feet not adjacent to $\gamma$.
-Then a regular neighborhood of the union of the cores of the tubes and $\gamma$ is a 4-ball $B\subset [0,1]\times S^3$.
+Viewing $K_1$ as the middle level set of the doubled surface, we assume $\g$ is chosen to be a subarc of $K_1$, which is disjoint from the bands.
+Let $h_1$ and $h_2$ be 3-dimensional 1-handles, corresponding to the two tubes.
+Let $B\subset [0,1]\times S^3$ denote a regular neighborhood of $h_1\cup h_2\cup \gamma$.
+We note $B$ is topologically a 4-ball.